Western Animation: Jackie Chan Adventures

 Daolon Wong: "It would appear you are the appropriate yin to my yang, good wizard."

-Valmont: Use Shendu and other magic resources to get richer than he already was.
+- Valmont: Use Shendu and other magic resources to get richer than he was already.

 Jade: "Didn't say which uncle."

 - Shendu tries to pull this off in "The New Atlantis."
 When he first promises to release his demonic siblings, they cast a spell that keeps him trapped in the first body he possesses until he sets them all free.
 Bai Tza, the Water Demon, is the last Demon Sorcerer to be saved, and as soon as her portal is opened, Shendu demands that she release him from Valmont's body.
 Bai Tza refuses, and Shendu points out that he technically kept his word by releasing all of his brothers and sisters—they never said anything about their having to stay free to reverse the spell.

 - Exotic Entree: In the episode where the cast finds the rabbit talisman.

 - Explain, Explain...
 Oh, Crap!: In the episode where Valmont's gang goes to Pamplona, they have a hard time remembering what the town is famous for.
 Ratso finally remembers, just as he hears an ominous rumbling sound from around a corner.

 I remember what Pamplona's famous for! (a charging herd of very pissed-off bulls comes into view, heading straight for him) Ratso